 The historical and cultural landscape of Glen Leven Farm truly embodies The Land Trust for Tennessee’s mission to preserve the unique character of Tennessee’s natural and historic landscapes and sites for future generations.

-Learn more about GLEN LEVEN AND THE CIVIL WAR by viewing our latest exhibit on display, “Between The Battle Lines,” sponsored by the Tennessee Civil War National Heritage Area and the Civil War Trust.
+- Learn more about Glen Leven in the Civil War by viewing our exhibit on display, “Between The Battle Lines,” sponsored by the Tennessee Civil War National Heritage Area and the Civil War Trust.
 Schedule a tour.